Bob Dole, Kansan, veteran, political leader, dies at age 98

 It was also in 1997 that the chancellor of the University of Kansas asked Dole to entrust his 35 years of congressional papers to the school.
 Dole and KU worked together to develop the Robert J. Dole Institute of Politics.
 Construction began in 2001.
 The building was finished in 2003, and the dedication was on Dole’s 80th birthday, July 22.

-The Dole Institute is dedicated to public service, training leaders, and the ideal that politics is an honorable profession.
+The Dole Institute is dedicated to public service, training leaders, and the idea that politics is an honorable profession.

 Perhaps the biggest, most public project Dole became involved in after the 1996 election was the creation of the World War II Memorial which is located on the National Mall in Washington, D.C.
 Starting in 1997, Dole chaired the WWII Memorial Campaign which raised $197 million for the memorial.
 Construction began in 2001 and opened in 2004.
 Dole spoke at the dedication.